SuuBro/Paramulate/README.md

     public interface ITranslatorParams
     {
         [Default("AutoDetect")]
-        [CommandLine("i", "input-language", "(Optional) Use this to choose the input language. " + "Either 'AutoDetect' or a supported language (e.g. 'Spanish')")] string InputLanguage { get; }
+        [Alias("i", "input-language", "(Optional) Use this to choose the input language. " + "Either 'AutoDetect' or a supported language (e.g. 'Spanish')")] string InputLanguage { get; }

-        [CommandLine("o", "output-language", "Use this to choose the output language. " + "Any supported language (e.g. 'Mandarin')")]
+        [Alias("o", "output-language", "Use this to choose the output language. " + "Any supported language (e.g. 'Mandarin')")]
         string OutputLanguage { get; }

         [Override("NumRetries", "3")]